Get-Tony/ansible_runner_kit/README.md

 - New [Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) can be added to the `project/roles` directory.

-- To run a different playbook, the playbook name must be passed as an argument to the `run_playbook.sh` script.
+- To run a different playbook, the playbook name must be passed as an argument to the `ark.py` script.

 ## License